confluentinc/ksql/design-proposals/klip-23-primary-keys-for-tables.md

 **Status**: In Discussion |
 **Discussion**: TBD

 **tl;dr:** Tables in SQL have `PRIMARY KEY`s.
-Tables, like Streams, in ksqlDB currently have only `KEY` columns, i.e. columns that come from the Kafka message key.
-We should introduce `PRIMARY KEY` syntax for tables in ksqlDB as this is SQL syntax and to differentiate the semantics are different for a table's primary key vs a stream's key column.
+In ksqlDB, Tables, like Streams currently have only `KEY` columns, i.e. columns that come from the Kafka message key.
+We should introduce `PRIMARY KEY` syntax for tables as this is standard SQL syntax and will help highlight the difference in semantics for a table's primary key vs a stream's key column.

 ## Background